Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Applying ARF-kSZ tomography to observations

 \begin{itemize}

-\item {\bf 6dF-G sample.} The final data release of the 6dF Galaxy Survey comprises 108\,030 galaxies with reliable redshifts covering $\sim17\,000\;\degc$ of the southern sky \citep{jones09}.
-These galaxies are located in $10^{11}-10^{12}\Msunh$ haloes, exhibit a large-scale bias of $b=1.48$, and present a median redshift of $z=0.053$ \citep{beutler12}.
+\item {\bf 6dF-G sample.} We study the low redshift universe using galaxies from the 6dF Galaxy Survey \citep[6dF;][]{jones04}, which provides spectroscopic redshifts for 108\,030 galaxies spanning $\sim17\,000\;\degc$ of the southern sky \citep{jones09}.
+These galaxies present a median redshift of $z=0.053$, host halo masses ranging from $10^{11}$ to $10^{12}\Msunh$, and an average large-scale bias of $b\simeq1.48$ \citep{beutler12}.

-\item {\bf SDSS-G sample.} To access intermediate redshifts, we resort to the 1\,325\,856 galaxies with secure redshifts from the final data release of the BOSS survey \citep{alam15}.
-These galaxies are divided into two main groups: the LOWZ sample, which includes the brightest and reddest galaxies at $z<0.43$, and the CMASS sample, which contains slightly bluer galaxies at $0.43<z<0.7$.
-The average halo mass and large-scale bias of both LOWZ and CMASS galaxies are $M_h\simeq10^{13}\Msunh$ and $b\simeq2$ \citep{parejko13, saito16, rodriguez-torres16}, respectively.
-The footprint of the BOSS survey spans $9\,376\;\degc$ of the sky.
+\item {\bf SDSS-G sample.} We access intermediate redshifts using galaxies from the Baryon Oscillation Spectroscopic Survey \citep[BOSS;][]{eisenstein11, dawson13}, which obtained precise redshifts for 1\,325\,856 galaxies covering $9\,376\;\degc$ of the sky.
+According to the target selection criteria, BOSS galaxies are usually divided into two main groups: the LOWZ sample, which includes the brightest and reddest galaxies at $z<0.43$, and the CMASS sample, which contains slightly bluer galaxies at $0.43<z<0.7$.
+The average halo mass and large-scale bias of these two samples are similar and equal to $M_h\simeq10^{13}\Msunh$ and $b\simeq2$, respectively \citep{parejko13, saito16, rodriguez-torres16}.

-\item {\bf SDSS-Q sample.} We study the high redshift universe using quasars with secure redshifts from the 14th data release of the eBOSS quasar catalogue \citep{paris18}, which comprises 526\,356 quasars observed during a time span of more than 16 years as part of any of the stages of SDSS \citep{york00, eisenstein11, blanton17}.
-Distinct selection criteria were followed to target quasars during this time; as a result, the properties of SDSS quasars vary across the $9\,376\;\degc$ of the survey footprint.
-On average, these quasars are located in $M_h=10^{12}-10^{13}\Msunh$ haloes and present a large-scale bias of $b=0.278[(1+z)^2-6.565]+2.393$ \citep{laurent17, Ata2018}.
+\item {\bf SDSS-Q sample.} We sample the high redshift universe using 526\,356 quasars with secure redshifts from the 14th data release of the SDSS quasar catalogue \citep{paris18}, which comprises sources observed during more than 16 years as part of any of the stages of SDSS \citep{york00, eisenstein11, blanton17}.
+These quasars present redshifts to within the interval $z\in[0.5, 6]$, host halo masses ranging from $10^{12}$ to $10^{13}\Msunh$, and a large scale bias given by $b=0.278[(1+z)^2-6.565]+2.393$ \citep{laurent17, Ata2018}, which translates into $b=1.2$ and 10 at low and high redshift, respectively.
+It is important to note that the target selection of these quasars evolved over time, and thus the properties of these sources may vary across the $9\,376\;\degc$ of survey footprint.

 \end{itemize}